return42/sphkerneldoc/linux_src_doc/include/drm/drm_fb_helper_h.rst

 resume_work
     worker used during resume if the console lock is already taken

+lock

+    Top-level FBDEV helper lock.
+This protects all internal data structures and lists, such as \ ``connector_info``\  and \ ``crtc_info``\ .

+    FIXME: fbdev emulation locking is a mess and long term we want to protect all helper internal state with this lock as well as reduce core KMS locking as much as possible.

 kernel_fb_list

     Entry on the global kernel_fb_helper_list, used for kgdb entry/exit.